macrael/aoc2022/README.md

 # aoc2022

 lets see how far we make it day one was not great.
+No gotchas through day 5 yet

 TODO
-* get types actually working, maybe config a tsconfig?
+x get types actually working, had to install node
+* might want range math funcs

 To install dependencies: